 ATTRACTING WILDLIFE I

-We been honored when our garden and some of its inhabitants were featured in wildlife habitat gardening articles in the Arizona Daily Star (above) 10 January 2010, and again in 2013.
+We were honored when our garden and some of its inhabitants were featured in two wildlife habitat gardening articles in the Arizona Daily Star (above) 10 January 2010, and again in 2013.

 People living in the Southwest should have little trouble bringing native wildlife into their yards.
-Even modest plantings offer food, cover, and perching sites for wildlife, and add color to your yard.
+Even modest plantings can offer food, cover, and perching sites for wildlife, and add color to your yard.
 Add a small water feature and you'll provide attractive habitat for birds, butterflies and dragonflies.
 Below are a few pictures from our pond area, a bee box, and some of the plants we've found to be useful attractants for bees, butterflies and hummingbirds.
 At the bottom of the next page are some books and web sites that may be useful as you attract pollinators and other animals to your yard.

 This island of plantings outside the kitchen window provides plenty of food for butterflies and hummingbirds (20 August 2006)

 Probably the most important bird attractant in the yard, our small pond also hosts mammals, butterflies, dragonflies and other aquatic insects, beetles, and other life forms.
 Its flexible liner extends under the beach area in the foreground where shallow water over gravel creates a popular spot for birds to bathe and drink.

 The beautiful male Desert Firetail (Telebasis salva) is one of more than 20 species of dragonflies and damselflies we have found at our backyard pond.
 (5 October 2006)

 A male Montezuma Quail takes a drink at the pond (25 July 2006).